Soundcheck: Frank Tornow & Peter Rode

 The exhibition is offered in support of the citizen’s initiative ParkHaus Lietzensee e.V.
-The group is driving the renovation of the historic custodian’s residence which is part of the Lietzenseepark landscaping protected as a architectural monument.
-Among other activities, the initiative has led a successful donation drive to fund the up-coming renovation.
-(Cf. www.parkhaus-lietzensee.de)
+The group is driving the renovation of the historic custodian’s residence which is part of the Lietzenseepark landscaping protected as an architectural monument.
+Among other activities, the initiative has led a successful donation drive to fund the current renovation efforts.
+(Cf. http://www.parkhaus-lietzensee.de/)

-Due to the renovation efforts, visitors of the exhibit are limited to groups of ten at a time.
-We appreciate your understanding for these circumstances.
+Due to the renovation, visitors of the exhibit are limited to groups of ten at a time.
+We appreciate your understanding under these circumstances.

 Duration of the Exhibition: 18 November – 28 November 2017